vseryakov/backendjs/README.md

    rc.backend build-node
 ```

-- if node.js is installed, make sure all require modules are installed:
+- if node.js is installed, make sure all required modules are installed, thi sis required because we did not installed the
+  backend via npm with all dependencies:
 ```
   rc.backend npm-deps
 ```

-  Important: Add NODE_PATH=$PREFIX/lib/node_modules to your environment in .profile or .bash_profile so
-  node can find global modules, replace $PREFIX with the actual path unless this variable is also set in the .profile

  - If you would like to be able to generate documentation with `make doc`, you will need to install the Docco module:
 ```